Candidate Information - How to run for City Council - City of Longmont Skip to main content

 Candidate Orientation Session

-Are you contemplating running for a Longmont City Council seat in a future election?
+Are you contemplating running for a Longmont City Council seat in the 2025 election?

-Candidate Eligibility for Longmont City Council
+Eligibility Requirements for Longmont City Council

 • Must be a citizen of the United States of America